Maralou Gray: Personal life

 Gray married James De Nicholas, mortgage banker and vice president of Stalford Mortgage Company of New York/Beverly Hills, on August 29, 1954.
 "Villa Fontanas", her Rodeo Drive home was maintained as their residence.
-They had two daughters, Maralou Eve, born April 21, 1956 and Delana Cheri, born March 13, 1961.
+They had two daughters.
 During this period, Gray had decided to devote herself mostly to her family, appearing only in a few motion picture/television films.
 The "creative juices" were still flowing, however, and she became interested in interior design while refurbishing her home.
-This was later to become a 17 year serious business venture.
+This was later to become a 17-year serious business venture.
 Only one block from the Beverly Hills Hotel, her estate became a prime location for elegant international entertaining.
 Gray devoted time to many charitable groups, organizing and producing events for them over the years.